Cats can become jealous when they feel they are being excluded or their environment has changed drastically or suddenly.

 Sudden changes.
 It may be the arrival of a new family member, such as a newborn baby or pet.
 Cats are not happy when their owners are being more attentive to other humans, pets, or even inanimate objects.

-Lack of socialization.
+Lack of socialisation.
 It may lead a cat to become too clingy and show signs of jealousy at times.

 Lack of bonding time.
 As much you might like to, you can not engage in playtime with your cat 24/7.
 When cats feel like they are not getting enough bonding time with their owners, they might display jealous behaviour.